 Find out more about the role.
 You can talk in confidence to any of the existing SU Officers, a member of staff or the Chair of the Elections Committee.
-This year (2016/2017) this is Georgie Cozens.
+This year (2016/2017) this is Georgiana Hunter-Cozens.

 3. Attend the training sessions for candidates

-There will be training sessions on 9th December at 12.15 and 1:15 in the 1E3.20 when Lucy Woodcock, SU President, will give an insight into the roles of the SU Officers.
+In December 2016, Lucy Woodcock, SU President, ran two training sessions which gave an insight into the roles of the SU Officers.
 There will be further training sessions on Thursday 9th and Friday 10th February 2017 on Manifesto Writing and How to Run an Effective Campaign.
-The training sessions will be in the SU meeting room, 1E3.20 and is open to anyone interested in the Officer roles, this year or in the future, or any other leadership roles within the SU.
+The training sessions will be in the SU meeting room, 1E3.20 and are open to anyone interested in the Officer roles, this year or in the future, or any other leadership roles within the SU.
 Details can be found here.

 4. Nominate yourself